KTH/devops-course/contributions/essay/dingli/README.md

  - Dingli Mao (dingli@kth.se)

 ## Strcuture of the essay

 	1. Introduction
 	2. The definition of serverless
-  3. The advantages of serverless
+	3. The comparison between Serverless and Traditional  Architecture 3.1 The advantages of serverless over Traditional  Architecture 3.2 The disadvantages of serverless over Traditional  Architecture
-  4. The disadvantages of serverless
+	4. The state-of-the-art of serverless
-  5. Use cases of serverless
-  6. The comparison between BaaS and FaaS
+	5. The comparison between BaaS and FaaS
-     6.1 BaaS
+	5.1 BaaS
-     6.2 FaaS
+	5.2 FaaS
+	5.3 The connection between BaaS and FaaS
+	6. Use cases of serverless
 	7. Serverless and DevOps
 	8. Conclusion
+	9. Reference

 ##  Criteria that i want to fulfill
 1. The essay has a good title.